rwth-acis/RequirementsBazaar-WebFrontend/README.md

 ```

 ## API Types Generation
+The following commands have to be executed only after the backend API has been updated.
+Normally, the
+current generated API is already checked into the repository in the `/src/types` folder.

 ```
 npx swagger-typescript-api -p https://beta.requirements-bazaar.org/bazaar/swagger.json -o ./src/types -n bazaar-api.ts --route-types
 npx swagger-typescript-api -p https://beta.requirements-bazaar.org/activities/swagger.json -o ./src/types -n activities-api.ts --route-types